 I am going to use my Brother Luminaire machine.
 It has a free arm and I want to show you how I use it sometimes.

-So, it’s very common for the blouses and pants to have rolled tabs.
+So, it’s very common for blouses and pants to have rolled tabs.
 You know what I mean.
-I have many blouses with rolled tab sleeves like you see in the image below.
+I have many blouses with rolled tab sleeves as you see in the image below.
 This design detail helps to make one of the most flattering sleeve lengths.

 Note: Some of the links on this page are affiliate links.
 This means I will receive a commission if you order a product through one of my links.
 I only recommend products I believe in and use myself.

 First of all, I like to make these tabs with my embroidery machine, it’s so much easier and faster.
 It’s not so easy to make this shape with a regular sewing machine.